Manual for Councils

 Financial remedies

 It is not usually necessary to obtain proof of a bank account before making a payment.
-If you have concerns about any payments you should speak to the investigator before imposing any restrictions or requirements on the payment.
+If you have concerns about any payments, you should speak to the investigator before imposing any restrictions or requirements on the payment.

 We usually expect financial remedies to be paid within 4 to 6 weeks of a final decision being issued.
-Therefore, it is important that councils and authorities have processes in place to ensure payments can be approved within these timescales.
+Therefore, it is important that councils have processes in place to ensure payments can be approved within these timescales.
 It is important you let us know how long this might take when responding to our draft decision or report.
-This will allow us to consider whether proposed timescales are reasonable and we can then reflect this in our final recommendations.
+This will allow us to consider whether proposed timescales are reasonable, and we can then reflect this in our final recommendations.

 LGO logogram